Managing my emotions

-As I said in my previous post I used to be interested in managing my emotions a lot in the past.
-Not that I noticed it brought me any benefits.
-At the same time I learned already that denying having difficult emotions is going to make me feel worse.
+In the past I used to be interested a lot in managing my emotions.
+I was focusing on how I felt hoping that will bring me clarity.
+Unfortunately it only brought me confusion.
 Have anyone heard about emotional intelligence for autistics?
 If you do, please let me know, I’d be happy to find out more.

 I noticed in the past that if I feel anxiety before an event or starting a new job for example, it’s better to give in to it when it comes.
 If I do that, I am much more in control when I’m finally in the situation I was anxious about.
 While, if I try to control the anxiety, I start experiencing it even more when the event is happening, I am then much more likely to say inappropriate things or even not say anything when asked a question.
 Which, in turn, makes me even more anxious, because I see how badly I’m doing.

 I’m not sure the same applies to sadness.
 Should I check?
-If I stay indoors the entire day feeling sad (except for a quick shopping trip), will I feel happy and energetic tomorrow?
-I’m going to work in a new care home tomorrow and the day after and being in a good mood would certainly help.
+If I stay indoors the entire day feeling sad (except for a quick trip to the supermarket), will I feel happy and energetic the next day?

 Why do I have emotions if I don’t understand them?
 I don’t even know if I feel sad because my mum died, because of what John said, because my brother is not someone who could support me in any way, because I don’t feel like I can be myself with my strange eating habits, or maybe even because I don’t have permanent job?
 I guess I’ll wait for all of this to pass.
 It will eventually.